JesseEmond/blitz-2025-registration/README.md

 }
 ```

-Note that I included the implementation of `getNeighbors` above, because that's effectively all we need to clone the server's logic -- to pick the next neighbor in the `left, right, up, down` order that brings us closer to `to`.
+I included the implementation of `getNeighbors` above, because that's effectively all we need to clone the server's logic -- to pick the next neighbor in the `left, right, up, down` order that brings us closer to `to`.

 ##### Spawning Orientation
 When a threat is created, it generates its orientation [randomly](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/threat.decomp.js#L381-L401):
 ```js